 - Using chocolate chips: you can also use high-quality dark or semi-sweet chocolate chips.
 Make sure they are designed for cooking and can be melted down (do not buy brands labelled with 'holds shape while cooking').
 Use 1 cup of dark or semi-sweet chocolate chips to substitute 180 g (6.5 oz) block of chocolate.

 - Brown sugar: brown sugar makes this cake moist, fudgy and rich.
 It also gives the cake a sweet crisp crust on its surface.

-- For a homemade brown sugar substitute: use a fork to combine 1 cup of white sugar with 1 tbsp of molasses.
+- For a homemade brown sugar substitute: use a fork to combine 1 cup of white sugar with 1 tablespoon of molasses.

 - Can I use plain white sugar instead of brown sugar?
 Yes, but note that this will make the cake less fudgy and more dense/chewy.
 I highly recommend using brown sugar or making the homemade brown sugar substitute.

 - Eggs: eggs give flourless chocolate cakes structure without the addition of flour.
 It is important to whisk in eggs just one at a time, whisking well in between.
 This aerates the batter and helps the cake rise.
 Without adequate whisking, the cake can sink while baking and become dense with an egg-y flavour.